Marco Borsato: Resurgence, burnout and scandal

-In 2019, Borsato released the single "Hoe het Danst" with Dutch DJ Armin van Buuren and singer Davina Michelle.
+In 2019, Borsato released the single "Hoe het danst" with Dutch DJ Armin van Buuren and singer Davina Michelle.
 It became his first number-one song in 11 years and the fifteenth number-one single on the Dutch Top 40 in his career.
 It was also the 21st single of his to reach the top three in the Netherlands, extending his record over the Beatles' 19 for the most in chart history.
+"Hoe het danst" was named the biggest chart hit of 2019 by the Dutch Top 40.